Hemoglobin Level Chart and Body Iron Information

 - Lima Beans

 High hemoglobin level is mainly due to low oxygen levels in the blood (hypoxia), present over a long period.
 Reasons for a high hemoglobin level include:

 - Excessive vomiting

 - Failure of the right side of the heart

 - congenital disabilities of the heart, present at birth.

 - Scarring or thickening of the lungs (pulmonary fibrosis) and other severe lung disorders

 - Rare bone marrow diseases that lead to an abnormal increase in the number of blood cells (polycythemia vera)

 The hemoglobin A1c test, also called HbA1c, glycated hemoglobin test, or glycohemoglobin, is an important blood test that shows how well your diabetes is being controlled.
 Hemoglobin A1c provides an average of your blood sugar control over the past 2 to 3 months and is used along with home blood sugar monitoring to make adjustments in your diabetes medicines.

-The goal for people with diabetes is a hemoglobin A1c less than 7%.
-The higher the hemoglobin A1c, the higher the risks of developing complications related to diabetes.
+The goal for people with diabetes is a hemoglobin A1c of less than 7%.
+The higher the hemoglobin A1c, the higher the risk of developing complications related to diabetes.